Childcare and Transportation Assistance

 Workforce Solutions Texoma

 Offers child care assistance to help low-income families pay for childcare so they can go to work, attend an educational program or a vocational training program.
 The funds used to pay for childcare assistance are federal Child Care and Development Funds from the U.S. Department of Health and Human Services.
-Customers receiving child care assistance must meet federal, state and local guidelines in order to qualify for childcare assistance.
+Customers receiving childcare assistance must meet federal, state, and local guidelines in order to qualify for childcare assistance.

 Workforce Solutions Texoma operates the Workforce Innovation and Opportunity Act (WIOA) which may be able to help pay for tuition, books, and travel for up to two years.
-Eligible individuals include employees who are laid off or trade affected displaced homemakers, and income-eligible adults and youth.
+Eligible individuals include employees who are laid off or trade-affected displaced homemakers, and income-eligible adults and youth.

 Workforce Solutions Texoma Training Orientation